 For more information on admission into START's programs please call 718.260.2900 for a list of START locations click here.

-Social and behavioral characteristics include inattention to daily responsibilities and needs, changes in activities, self-image and relationships, general deterioration of hygiene, isolation from most non-dependent friends, associates, and family and general instability in daily living.
+Social and behavioral characteristics arise as a result of changes to the brain chemistry of a person suffering from opioid use disorder.
+These can include inattention to daily responsibilities and needs, changes in activities, self-image and relationships, general deterioration of hygiene, isolation from most non-dependent friends, associates, and family, and general instability in daily living.

 Why seek treatment?

-The impetus to stop addictive behavior and seek treatment may be exhaustion and 'burnout' from such a harsh and demanding lifestyle or it may arise from fear of the dangers of street life or serious illness.
+The impetus to seek treatment and recovery may be exhaustion and 'burnout' from a harsh and demanding lifestyle or it may arise from fear of the dangers of street life or serious illness.

-The catalyst may be pressure from family, friends, employers, the legal system or it can be the result of unsuccessful personal attempts to stop using.
-Opiate-dependent individuals seek professional help to find support for change, to handle life stress, to break unhealthy connections, to regain a sense of stability, and to repair health and social problems.
+The catalyst may come from family, friends, employers, or the legal system, or it can be the result of unsuccessful attempts to stop using without professional help.
+Opioid-dependent individuals may seek professional help to find support for change, to handle life stress, to break unhealthy connections, to regain a sense of stability, and to repair health and social problems.

 How does methadone treatment work?

-Methadone treatment programs are staffed by professionals with extensive medical, behavioral and administrative expertise.
-Patients receive individually prescribed medication from a licensed and certified medical staff member, meet with a primary counselor and attend clinic groups, and access medical and social services.
+Methadone treatment programs are staffed by professionals with extensive medical, behavioral, and administrative expertise.
+Patients receive individually prescribed medication from a licensed and certified medical staff member, meet with a primary counselor and attend group counseling sessions, while also accessing medical and social services.

 Who is eligible for treatment?